WAMPUM #1 DEGANAWIDA AND THE CHIEFS PLANT THE TREE OF PEACE

 Three strings of shell one span in length shall be employed in addressing the assemblage at the- burial of the dead.
 The speaker shall say:

 "Hearken you who are here, this body is to be covered.
-Assemble in this place again in ten days hence, for it is the decree of the Creator that mourning shall cease when ten days have expired.
-Then a feast shall be made."
+Assemble in this place again in ten days hence, for it is the decree of the Creator that mourning shall cease when ten days have

 Then at the expiration of ten days, the Speaker shall say:

-"Continue to listen you who are here.
-The ten days of mourning have expired and your mind must now be freed of sorrow as before the loss of your relative.
-The relatives have decided to make a little compensation to those who have assisted at the funeral.
+make a little compensation to those who have assisted at the funeral.
 It is a mere expression of thanks.
 This is the one who did the cooking while the body was lying in the house.
-Let her come forward and receive this gift and be released from this task."
-(In substance, this will be repeated for everyone who assisted in any way until all have been remembered.)
+Let her come

 So ends the words of the Great Law of Peace